WheatonCS/Lexos/TestSuite/Experiments/Chinese/Modern Chinese/_README_Modern_Chinese.txt

     (b) Give a Title
     (c) Tokenize: 1-gram by Characters
     (d) Normalize: Proportional Counts
-    (d) Get Dendrogram
+    (e) Get Dendrogram
-    (e) compare your result with the .pdf found in the ResultsToExpect/ directory.
+    (f) compare your result with the .pdf found in the ResultsToExpect/ directory.
 =====================================================================

 qz - June 9, 2014